Sadiq Khan: Personal life

 Khan is a practising Muslim who observes the fast during Ramadan and regularly attends Al-Muzzammil Mosque in Tooting.
-Journalist Dave Hill described Khan as "a moderate, socially liberal Muslim".
+Journalist Dave Hill described him as "a moderate, socially liberal Muslim".
 Khan has expressed the view that "too often the people who are 'representing' the Islamic faith aren't representative, they're angry men with beards.
 And that is not what Islam is about."

 Khan married Saadiya Ahmed, a fellow solicitor, in 1994.
 They have two daughters, both raised in the Islamic faith.
 He is a supporter of Liverpool F.C.